Invertebrates

 • Where does a spider live?

-Excellent work!
-Spiders live in webs or in burrows, but you may find them crawling around your home or even in your learning space!
-The spider below isn't so scary, is it!
+Spiders live in webs or in burrows.
+You may find them crawling around your home.
+The spider below isn't so scary, is it?
 It's fuzzy and colorful.

 Spiders are very important.
 They eat disease-carrying insects like mosquitoes!